 Below are tools for helping you make your decision.

-Already know you want to waive for Fall 2018?
+Already know you want to waive for Spring 2019?
 See waiver requirements.
-Waiver application for Fall 2018 will be available May 1, 2018.
+Waiver application for Spring 2019 will be available December 1, 2018.

 Am I eligible to waive SHIP enrollment?